 It’s not easy to deal with herpes.
-When getting diagnosed, you may felt guilty, ashamed or angry, and someone you could trust have hurt you.
+When getting diagnosed, you may feel guilty, ashamed or angry, and someone you could trust have hurt you.
 The condition is difficult to be accepted.
 You must face it bravely, get treatment positively and try to know more things about this virus.
 In fact, herpes couldn’t ruin your sex or social life.
 The first and the most important things you should know is that herpes is very common.
 According to CDC, almost 50 million Americans have genital herpes.

 Talk to your doctor about your Herpes conditions.
 The earlier, the better.
-Doctors could help you on the treatment and some healthy habits.
+Doctors could help you with the treatment and some healthy habits.
 You need to be positive and limit the stress.
 It will be helpful to lead a healthier life.
 At the same times, many people with herpes shared their experiences and useful tips online.

-Always keep in mind that you are one of millions of people living with herpes.
+Always keep in mind that you are one of the millions of people living with herpes.
 You are not alone.
 You could seek support, STD information, someone in the same boat and potential partner who could understand your feeling at online dating sites for people living with herpes.
 The STD dating site brings people living with STD together in a safe and private place.
-This method could help people find courage, hope and love again.
+This method could help people find courage, hope, and love again.
 As time goes by, Herpes may get less severe.

-If you have partner who didn’t have herpes, you must tell he or her that you have herpes.
+If you have a partner who didn’t have herpes, you must tell him or her that you have herpes.
 You can help protect your sex partner by not having sex during outbreaks and by using condoms at other times.
 It could reduce the chance of passing this virus to your partners.
 But it isn’t completely safe because it’s hard to know for sure when you can spread herpes.

 Many people feel the early warning symptoms of an outbreak.
 Each person is different, but common early symptoms include pain, burning, itching, tingling, or tenderness.
 This stage of the outbreak is called the prodrome-a warning that a full-blown outbreak may be coming.
 You should avoid having sex if you have any sores.
 Herpes can spread from one person to another very easily when sores are present.
 Another reason to avoid sex when sores are present is that sores make it easier to catch the AIDS virus.
 Studies show that all sexually transmitted infections can increase the risk of getting HIV.
 People with genital herpes have at least twice the risk of becoming infected with HIV if exposed to it than people without infection.
 And people with HIV and genital herpes are more likely to pass HIV to their partners than people without genital herpes.